Grupo-LOROs/DemoInventarioEras/README.md

 Backend: **FastAPI + SQLite**.
 Frontends: **Plain SPA** and **React (Vite)**.
 Includes role-based movements, low-stock reports, discrepancies, product history, barcode scanning (pyzbar), and simple sales (with OUT movement).

-> **Note**: I couldn’t fetch the GitHub URL you shared (likely private).
-This README matches the code and filenames we built together.
-If your repo paths differ, adjust the folder names below.

 ---

 ## ✨ Features